Arts peer nominations

 They do this by sitting on arts grant assessment panels or arts community consultation groups.

 The list of arts peers is called the Arts NT Register of Peers.
-The current Arts NT Register of Peers has been approved by the Minister for Tourism and Culture for a three year term until 2020.
+The Arts NT Register of Peers has been approved by the Minister for Tourism, Sport and Culture for a three year term.
+Find out who is on the current register of peers.

 The register is reviewed annually and Arts NT will call for nominations once a year to ensure the register is refreshed and relevant.